Long Lake, WI Demographics

 A map of Long Lake's Population by Race

-Of the 804 places in Wisconsin, Long Lake is the 799th most populous.
+Long Lake is ranked the 803rd most populous place in Wisconsin, out of 808 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Long Lake was ranked the 799th most populous place in the 2020 Census.

 Long Lake's White Population